maynero/plugin.video.viu/README.md

 This plugin is not affiliated nor supported by Viu.

 ## Limitations:
- - Premium login is not supported (yet).
  - Limited artwork
+ - Login is unsuppored (yet).
+This means no free or premium login.

 ## Note:
  - The addon is only tested with Kodi 19.0.